codac-team/codac/doc/source/how_to.rst

   // Setting values (within a given interval of times) x1.set(Interval(1,3), Interval(6.2,6.7)); // [y],[t]

+**Note:** be careful when updating a tube without the use of dedicated contractors.
+Tube discretization has to be kept in mind whenever an update is performed for some input :math:`t`.
+For guaranteed operations, please see the :ref:`contractors` section.

 Tube arithmetic
 ---------------

 The following operations have to be performed on similar tubes.
 By *similar* we mean tubes of same timestep and domain.

 Classical mathematical functions are applicable on tubes:

 .. code-block:: c++